A newly proposed Tennessee bill would give immunity to drivers who unintentionally hit protesters blocking streets

 Tennessee tried to implement a similar bill in 2017, but the House version did not pass the Civil Justice Committee and the Senate version did not make it out of the Senate Judiciary Committee.

-Other similar bills have been proposed in legislatures across the country, but most have not actually passed.
+Other similar bills have been proposed in legislatures across the country, but most have not passed.

 CNN reached out to state Sen. Jack Johnson and Rep. Ron M. Gant, the sponsors of the Senate and House versions of the bill respectively, for comment.
 Jackson's office deferred to Gant's office, saying the bill is not yet moving in the Senate.

-In a statement, Gant claimed the new bill would protect Tennesseeans by instituting "law and order."
+In a statement, Gant claimed the new bill would protect Tennesseans by instituting "law and order."

 "This legislation promotes law and order and protects Tennessee communities against violence by safeguarding public roadways and increasing penalties for those who commit these reprehensible acts against innocent people," Gant said.
 "These senseless acts have no place in a civil society."